AsgerSuhr/TextureSplitterAI/docs/installation.md

 + option 1 requires adminstrator rights, and will then proceed to pip into Blenders python site-packages
 + option 2 will install to the user directory, because this will ensure no permission errors
-+ + Either option will freeze Blender, so don't panic.
-Maybe open Blenders console window before clicking install to keep track of installation
++ + It's crucial the installation is not interrupted, so a good idea is to keep the Blender console open while installing.